 We shook and stirred our jars a bit to observe the changes in the water, and then I set the jars on a window sill, and we left them for a full week.

 What if some of the water evaporates?

 Our water became so dark as the days passed.
-Turns out there was quite a bit of ink left in those markers after all!
+Turns out there was quite a lot of ink left in those markers after all!

-To make our watercolors even more intense:
+To make our watercolours even more intense:

 With a pair of pliers, I pulled the ends off the markers and removed the coloured inserts.
 Some of the inserts slipped out easily when I tipped the marker upside down, but others weren’t so co-operative, so I used the pliers to crack the plastic casing, and tug the insert out.